 What can I do to help?

-Help scientists track changes in the environment by contributing to “citizen science” monitoring programs.
+Help scientists track changes in the environment by contributing to “community science” monitoring programs.

 Reduce your ecological footprint by car-pooling, recycling and using less energy.